Oral-Maxillofacial Surgery Residency

 Dentists who meet the following criteria are eligible for admission to this program, upon submission of the information listed.
 The Program admits only one (1) resident each academic term.
 The following information should be submitted to the program Director for review and then forwarded to the Selection Committee (Admissions Committee):

-- Three (3) letters of recommendation (one letter from the Dean of the School of Dentistry)
+- Three letters of recommendation, one of which should be from the Dean of the Dental School from which you graduated

 To apply, submit: